Custer and the battle at Washita River.

 It shows Custer leading the Seventh Cavalry at the battle of the Washita River.

-You see, something else happened at the Battle of the Washita River...
+Something else happened at the Battle of the Washita River...

-Fifty-three women and children were taken captive.
+Fifty-three women and children had been taken captive.

 One of the women had a deep impact on Custer.
 She was reported as being beautiful.

 Her name was Me-oat-ze and also known as Mo-nah-se-tah .